bigmlcom/python/docs/index.rst

     ensemble.predict({"petal length": 3, "petal width": 1})

-This call will download all the ensemble related info and store it in a ``./storage`` directory ready to be used to predict.
-As in ``MultipleModel``, several prediction combination methods are available, and you can choose another storage directory or even avoid storing at all, for
+This call will download all the ensemble related info and store it in a ``./storage`` directory ready to be used to predict, but you can choose another storage directory or even avoid storing at all.

+The local ensemble object can be used to manage the three types of ensembles: ``Decision Forests`` (bagging or random) and the ones using ``Boosted Trees``.
+However, arguments like the predictions combiner (``method`` argument) will only apply to ``Decision Forests``.
+As in ``MultipleModel``, several prediction combination methods are available, for
 instance:

 .. code-block:: python